 Rhonda and I have three children.
 We have one son, Kyle, who is thirty-four; Kyle graduated from the Golf Academy of America with an associates degree in Golf Course Operations.
 Rhonda and I also have two daughters, Brooke is twenty-seven and Terra is twenty-fove.
 Brooke received her Associates of Science Degree from Edison Community College.
 Terra earned an Associates of Science Degree from Edison Community College prior to completing high school, and she earned her second Associates Degree, this time in Nursing.
 She is currently employed as a Registered Nurse.
-Rhonda and I have four grandchildren.
+Rhonda and I have five grandchildren.
 Three boys and their names are Ayden, Carter, and Liam.
-We have one grandaughter and her name is Charli Jo.
-We are excpecting two more grandchildren in the near future.
+We have two grandaughters and their names are Charli Jo and Bella.
+We are excpecting one more grandchild in the near future.
 On top of this we have seven step grandchildren.

-In our spare time, Rhonda and I enjoy taking long road trips on our motorcycle each summer, attending car cruise-ins in our 1949 Ford, and spending countless hours with our three grandsons.
+In our spare time, Rhonda and I enjoy taking long road trips on our motorcycle each summer, attending car cruise-ins in our 1949 Ford, and spending countless hours with our grandchildren.

 It is hard to believe, but I am entering my seventeenth year in teaching; however, prior to becoming a teacher I spent sixteen years working for ITW (Illinois Tool Work Company)/Hobart Brothers Company in Troy and Piqua, Ohio.
 I served as a manufacturing manager for the last nine years.
 After doing some coaching at the varsity level, I decided that I wanted to pursue a teaching career, which would provide me with the opportunity to spend more time working with young people.
 And, after three brutal years of working and going to school full time, I finally graduated and changed careers.
 As a teacher, I have discovered that I must constantly be looking for ways to change and improve my teaching, which is why I enjoy this profession.